Skip to content

 What to do with the savings bucket

-The 20% savings bucket is not a single destination — it needs to be sub-allocated.
-A common approach: emergency fund first (until 3-6 months of expenses are saved), then high-interest debt beyond minimums (credit cards, personal loans above 7-8%), then retirement contributions to capture any employer match, then additional retirement contributions, then additional goals (house deposit, investment accounts, other savings targets).
-The exact sequence depends on circumstance, but the pattern of emergency fund → high-interest debt → tax-advantaged retirement → taxable investing is standard financial guidance for good reason.
+The 20% savings bucket is not a single destination — it is often sub-allocated.
+A common approach: emergency fund first (until 3-6 months of expenses are saved), then high-interest debt beyond minimums (cards or loans whose rate exceeds your expected investment return), then any employer-matched retirement contributions where available, then additional retirement contributions, then additional goals (house deposit, investment accounts, other savings targets).
+The exact sequence depends on circumstance, but the pattern of emergency fund → high-interest debt → retirement accounts available in your country → taxable investing is a commonly cited sequence.

 How to treat debt payments in the 50/30/20 split

 Minimum debt payments belong in the 50% needs bucket — they are contractual obligations.
 Everything above the minimum belongs in the 20% savings bucket because extra debt reduction is functionally the same as saving (both build net worth).
-This means someone with heavy debt may be allocating most of their 20% toward loans rather than investments — that is the right call mathematically when interest rates are high.
+This means someone with heavy debt may be allocating most of their 20% toward loans rather than investments — this is a common approach when interest rates are high.

 Example Scenario